novaardiansyah/ocr-server/README.md

 To get an API key, please reach out through the contact section below.
 I'll be happy to provide you with access!

+## Let's Connect! 📞

+Need to chat?
+Feel free to drop me a line via [Email](mailto:novaardiansyah78@gmail.com) or hit me up on [WhatsApp](https://wa.me/6289506668480?text=Hi%20Nova,%20I%20have%20a%20question%20about%20your%20project%20on%20GitHub:%20https://github.com/novaardiansyah/ocr-server).
+I'm just a message away, ready to groove with you! 📩

 ## Licensing Groove 🕺

 Exciting news!
 This project is grooving to the rhythm of the [MIT License](LICENSE).